akeshavan/mindcontrol/README.md

 In a browser navigate to localhost:3000

 ## Configure
-For configuration tutorials, check out http://nbviewer.jupyter.org/github/akeshavan/mindcontrol_docs/blob/master/Installing_mindcontrol.ipynb
+For configuration tutorials, see the mindcontrol_docs repository: http://github.com/akeshavan/mindcontrol_docs and the tutorial jupyter notebook: http://nbviewer.jupyter.org/github/akeshavan/mindcontrol_docs/blob/master/Installing_mindcontrol.ipynb

 For an example Freesurfer editing instance of Mindcontrol, see http://nbviewer.jupyter.org/github/akeshavan/mindcontrol_docs/blob/master/MindPrepFS.ipynb